MCT Oil vs. Coconut Oil: What’s the Difference?

-If you’ve been drinking Bulletproof Coffee made with XCT Oil or Brain Octane, you’ve already felt the powerful impact some types of MCT oil have on your energy.
+If you’ve been drinking Bulletproof Coffee made with XCT Oil or Brain Octane Oil, you’ve already felt the powerful effects these brain-boosting fats have on your energy and cognitive function.

 Don’t get it wrong — just about all the cheap and abundant oils in coconut oil are good for you, which is why coconut oil is high on the list of Bulletproof foods!
 The problem is that studies show you can’t get enough of the really useful MCTs from just eating coconut oil or a so-called “MCT oil” that is diluted with lauric acid, a useful, but cheap, and hugely abundant part of coconut oil that is marketed as an MCT oil.